KokumSavinda/Morphology-Based-Inspection-of-Circular-Biscuits/README.md

 ## 📝 Description

 This project implements a lightweight, rule-based computer vision system to detect and classify defects in biscuit-shaped objects using only classical image processing techniques — no machine learning or deep learning was used.
+The method is designed for use under fixed lighting conditions, ensuring consistent thresholding and morphology-based analysis.

 Three main types of defects are detected: